 - 2 eggs

 - 1 cup mashed ripe bananas (approximately 3 small bananas)

 - ½ teaspoon salt

-- Preheat oven to 300 degrees.
+- Preheat oven to 350 degrees.
+Spray a 9x5x3-inch loaf pan with cooking spray.

 Ready for the oven